saram88/Horses/README.md

 ### Testing

 I've test-driven the page on validering.w3.org for both my html code and ccs styling.
 In addition to that, I have tested myself via browser tools for validation.
 Also have to test on my two different cell phone varieties as well as an ipad.
-MER?????